 To be eligible for direct admission, applicants must meet the general University and campus requirements.
 Additionally, freshmen must have a combined SAT (or equivalent) test score of 800.
-Applicants who have been out of high school three or more years are not required to submit test scores, although the standardized tests are highly recommended; evaluation of students who request admission without presenting test scores will be made on an individual basis.
+Applicants who have been out of high school two or more years are not required to submit test scores, although the standardized tests are highly recommended; evaluation of students who request admission without presenting test scores will be made on an individual basis.

-Applicants who do not qualify for direct admission may be considered for probationary admission, or they may seek admission to the University Division.
-Students who qualify for probationary admission according to campus guidelines also may be admitted directly to School of Liberal Arts on a probationary status according to the procedures described in the following paragraph.
+Applicants who do not qualify for direct admission may be considered for probationary admission to the Access Center or admission to the University Division.
+Students who qualify for probationary admission according to campus guidelines may be admitted directly to the School of Liberal Arts on a probationary status according to the procedures described in the following paragraph.